 Whate Are We Really Looking For?
 Oral Pathology Cases and Concepts

 Sherri Lukes, RDH, MS, FAADH

-This course is an overview of oral pathologic conditions from Ms. Lukes’ own personal collection of lesion images accumulated over 37 years as a dental hygienist and a 28-year teaching career.
-Etiology, clinical appearance and treatment options are included for each lesion/condition, highlighting the assessment phase of the process of care.
-The course includes both common and uncommon conditions, many of which are signs of systemic disease, emphasized in a discussion about interdisciplinary collaboration with other health professionals.
-Comparison images for inclusion in differential diagnoses will also be presented encouraging dental professionals to utilize all patient information when analyzing lesions.
-This course can serve as an excellent update for seasoned hygienists/dentists or a relevant review for new graduates entering the field.
+This course is an overview of oral pathologic conditions from Ms. Lukes’ own personal collection of lesion images accumulated over 36 years as a dental hygienist and a 28- year teaching career.
+Etiology, clinical appearance, treatment options and relevance to dental hygiene are included for each lesion/condition.
+The course includes both common and uncommon conditions.
+Most images are from cases observed while in academia, as well as those encountered during annual mission work in Central Mexico.
+Comparison images for inclusion in the differential diagnosis will also be presented and discussed.

 About SHERRI LUKES, RDH, MS, FAADH